iankevinmcdonald/add-image-maps/README.md

 This plugin allows authors to turn areas of an image into links by implementing HTML image maps in Wordpress.

-Authors can enter the co-ordinates of image areas on the editing page and see them outlined on the image.
-They will then appear in public.
+Authors can set up clickable areas on the image editing page, and see them outlined on the image.
+Images on the public-facing pages can use the map saved with them.

-The plugin allows for featured images and headers.
+The plugin can attach image maps to featured and header images as well as images attached to content.
 Admins can configure where the plugin looks for images with maps, and how it interacts with responsive images.

 ## Installation